William Claus

 William Claus (1765–1826) was a member of the Executive Council of Upper Canada, a colonel of the Canadian militia during the War of 1812, and the head of the Indian Department in Upper Canada from 1799 until his death.

-Family Background
+Family background

-William Claus's father, Daniel Claus, was born in Bönnigheim, Germany in 1727 and came to British America in 1749.
+William Claus's father, Daniel Claus, was born in Bönnigheim, Holy Roman Empire in 1727 and came to British America in 1749.
 With the outbreak of the Seven Years' War, Daniel Claus was appointed to the newly created Indian Department by Sir William Johnson in 1755.
 In 1762, Daniel Claus strengthened his connection to the powerful Johnson family by marrying Sir William's daughter, Ann Weisenberg.
 Their son, William Claus, was born three years later.

 In 1782, William Claus's maternal uncle Sir John Johnson became the head of the Indian Department, and it was largely through Sir John's influence that Claus later secured his own appointment.
 His descent from Sir William Johnson also meant that Claus had blood ties to the extended Brant family through the children of Molly Brant, with whom he shared a grandfather.